WalrusSoup/Tailwind-Formatter/README.md

-# Warning: This project has been deprecated.

-Tailwind now supports first-party sorting via their prettier plugin [which can be found here](https://github.com/tailwindlabs/prettier-plugin-tailwindcss).
-We appreciate all the support and downloads, but moving to that is a more sustainable solution for everyone moving forward.

 # Tailwind Formatter

 Tailwind formatter is a port of [Headwind](https://github.com/heybourn/headwind) for use with Intellij/Phpstorm/Webstorm.
 It enforces consistent ordering of classes by parsing your code and reprinting class tags to follow a given order.